LibraryOfCongress/newspaper-navigator/README.md

 ## Processing Your Own Newspaper Pages

+The model weights file for the finetuned visual content recognition model is available [here](https://news-navigator.labs.loc.gov/model_weights/model_final.pth) (the file is approximately 300 MB in size).

-Included in this repo are the model weights for a finetuned Faster-RCNN implementation (the R50-FPN backbone from Detectron2's Model Zoo).
+The visual content recognition model is a finetuned Faster-RCNN implementation (the R50-FPN backbone from Detectron2's Model Zoo).
 The model weights are used in the *Newspaper Navigator* pipeline for the construction of the Newspaper Navigator dataset.
 The R50-FPN backbone was selected because it has the fastest inference time of the Faster-RCNN backbones, and inference time is the bottleneck in *Newspaper Navigator* pipeline (approximately 0.1 seconds per image on an NVIDIA T4 GPU).
 Though the X101-FPN backbone reports a slightly higher box average precision (43 \% vs. 37.9 \%), inference time is approximately 2.5 times slower, which would drastically increase the pipeline runtime.

 Here are performance metrics on the model available for use; the model consists of the Faster-RCNN R50-FPN backbone from Detectron2's Model Zoo (all training was done on an AWS g4dn.2xlarge instance with a single NVIDIA T4 GPU) finetuned on the training set described above: